Inventory Management: FIFO vs LIFO

 Cons Of FIFO

-Using caution when applying the FIFO method for all business endeavors is strongly recommended.
-At the end of the day, the results of stock and the image created about costs could not be genuine or authentic.
-Due to economic instability, the rates and costs are affected.
-FIFO is implemented while paying considerable attention towards details as this method may exaggerate situations to depict profit making patterns of growth.
-This appearance of “growth” is the disadvantage of FIFO inventory management as taxes are applied to this “profit” which heavily burden a business, thus, diminishing growth and stability.
-Also, it takes accountants months before they notice discrepancies in statements if care is not taken with the rising and falling of rates and costs.
+This appearance of “growth” is the disadvantage of FIFO inventory management as taxes are applied to this “profit,” which heavily burdens a business, thus diminishing growth and stability.
+Also, it takes accountants months to notice discrepancies in statements if care is not taken with the rising and falling rates and costs.
 With increased prices that show up in accounts months later, FIFO can be disadvantageous.

 What is LIFO?

-Last In First Out is also used commonly where the last items sent to stock are the first ones to come out.
-An example would be machinery manufacturing where stocks already prepared and stored are shipped out first rather than newly manufactured fresh out of the rolling mill.
-It is widely used for non-perishable goods and this concept of inventory management includes other benefits such as periodical Cost of Goods Sold (COGS) and an appraisal of inventory.
+Last, In First Out is also commonly used, where the previous items sent to stock are the first to come out.
+An example would be machinery manufacturing, where stocks already prepared and stored are shipped out first rather than newly manufactured fresh out of the rolling mill.
+It is widely used for non-perishable goods, and this concept of inventory management includes other benefits such as periodic Cost of Goods Sold (COGS) and an inventory appraisal.CorpNet.
+Start A New Business Now

 Pros of LIFO

 With huge tax advantages, LIFO is great for companies in the manufacturing industry.
-Using LIFO, it’s presumed that all goods that are sold are what’s laying in the inventory, whereas, it isn’t always.
-It also helps tackle inflation predicaments as costs of goods may change heavily if prices of raw material increase.
+Using LIFO, it’s presumed that all goods sold are what’s in the inventory, where it isn’t always.
+It also helps tackle inflation predicaments as costs of goods may change heavily if prices of raw materials increase.
 It also offers a lower balance shown as leftover inventory.
 With lower tax liability due to a lower rate of income, this type of inventory management is effective in growth.
-LIFO is ideal for rolling stocks manufacturers, oil and gas sectors, power generation and the transportation industry.
+LIFO is ideal for rolling stock manufacturers, oil and gas sectors, power generation, and transportation industries.

 Cons of LIFO